cloud-github/yii2-cms/README.md

 3. Apply migrations with console command `yii migrate`.
 This will create tables needed for the application to work.
 4. Set document roots of your Web server:

-- for frontend `/path/to/yii-application/frontend/web/` and using the URL `http://frontend/`
+- for frontend using the URL `http://your_site/`
-- for backend `/path/to/yii-application/backend/web/` and using the URL `http://backend/`
+- for backend  using the URL `http://your_site/admin`   username : admin and password : superadmin

-To login into the application, you need to first sign up, with any of your email address, username and password.
-Then, you can login into the application with same email address and password at any time.